AsafJosefMor/Home-Assignment-AirBnB-Testing/README.md

 ---

-# Automation Framework (Pytest + Playwright) for a home assignment
+# Automation Framework (Pytest + Playwright) - Home assignment

 ## Overview
 A browser automation framework using `pytest-playwright` only.
 Built with modularity, configurability, and test clarity in mind for a home assignment.

 ---